panzerdp/dmitripavlutin.com/content/posts/111-javascript-callback/index.md

 1. The higher-order function starts execution: `'setTimeout() starts'`
 2. The higher-order function completes its execution: `'setTimeout() completed'`
-3. The higher-order function executes the callback after 2 seconds: `'later() called'`
+3. The callback function executes after 2 seconds: `'later() called'`

+Simply saying, the asynchronous callbacks are *non-blocking*: the higher-order function completes its execution without waiting or even invoking the callback.

+The higher-order function makes sure to execute the callback later on a certain event.
+For example `setTimeout(callback, time)` invokes the `callback` after `time` milliseconds have passed, or a DOM event listener `button.addEventListener('click', callback)` calls the `callback` when the user clicks the button.

 ### 3.1 Examples of asynchronous callbacks